RobotPlusPlus Launches HighMate C20 Cleaning Robot at SMM 2024, Bringing Efficiency and Safety to the Maritime Industry

+RobotPlusPlus (www.RobotPlusPlus.com), an engineering-led company that develops working-at-height robots, launched its HighMate C20 Cargo Hold Cleaning Robot this week with live demonstrations at the SMM 2024 conference in Hamburg, Germany.
+The robot cleaner aims to bring reliability and efficiency to the cargo hold cleaning operations, by allowing safe deployment in most sea conditions, reaching up to 95% of the holds surface and with a more consistent and powerful system, all while protecting seafarers from the dangers of manual cleaning at heights.

-At SMM 2024, RobotPlusPlus is displaying the HighMate C20 to tens of thousand visitors at the maritime industry's leading global trade fair.
-From booth B8-128, RobotPlusPlus is demonstrating how the HighMate C20's versatile design provides unique solutions for all types of ships, along with other offerings for the shipbuilding and repair industry.
-Moreover, RobotPlusPlus's strategic partner from Germany MontiPower (B5-323) will be presenting the co-developed robotic HighMate Prepper solution for the welding, inspection and bristle blasting.
+At SMM 2024, RobotPlusPlus is displaying the HighMate C20 in front of tens of thousand visitors at the maritime industry’s leading global trade fair.
+From booth B8-128, RobotPlusPlus is demonstrating how the HighMate C20’s multi-purpose design concept offers unique solutions for ships of all kinds as well as other solutions for the ship building and ship repair industry.
+Moreover, our strategic partner from Germany MontiPower (B5-323) (www.MontiPower.com) will be presenting the co-developed robotic HighMate Prepper solution for the welding, inspection and bristle blasting.

-The HighMate C20's five powerful 500-bar high-pressure nozzles clean at 1-meter width with 95% coverage.
-Its maximum working pressure is equal to 100 times the pressure of a traditional fire hose and can clean up to 500㎡per hour.
+The HighMate C20’s five powerful 500-bar high-pressure nozzles clean at 1-meter width at a coverage rate of 95%.
+Its maximum working pressure is equal to 100 times the pressure of a traditional fire hose and can clean up to 500 square meters per hour.

 The robot is remarkably easy to operate; most seafarers can learn basic functions of the HighMate C20 in 10 minutes or less.
 In launching the HighMate C20 at SMM, RobotPlusPlus hopes to attract like-minded companies that contribute to improving maritime shipping worldwide.